ABOUT US

 History of Wekiva River Players

-To date, WRP has performed more than 90 shows and has evolved into primarily an educational theater program.
+To date, WRP has performed more than 100 shows and has evolved into primarily an educational theater program.
 Each year we produce shows for elementary and middle school performers as well as a full-length production for our high school performers.
-Currently, WRP uses a variety of venues including the Lake Mary High School and Eastmonte Civic Center in Altamonte Springs.
+Currently, WRP uses a variety of venues including the Ritz Theatre in Sanford and Eastmonte Civic Center in Altamonte Springs.
 We are confident that with a great deal of hard work, combined with support from the community, we will continue to provide Central Florida with education, opportunities, and most importantly, theatrical entertainment that is second to none.

 Board of Directors